 Sing Low, Sweet Cheerio sounds like a heavier Monkees loosely jamming until they get mugged by jazz musicians.

 Today Mueller.
 Well, who is Mueller?
-Today, we can only envision the guy who fucked up taking down Dumbo Donald.
+Today (2020), we can only envision the Special Counsel guy who fucked up taking down dumbo donald.
 But I think this orchestral piece with its strange flourishes and noises is named after a girl.

 Living is the only real straight-ahead rocker, with a heavy fuzzed riff, reminiscent of The Yardbirds and the Moody Blues’ I’m Just A Singer In A Rock And Roll Band.